 I cannot keep my subject still.
 It goes along befuddled and staggering, with a natural drunkenness.
 I take it in this condition, just as it is at the moment I give my attention to it.
 I do not portray being: I portray passing….
 I may presently change, not only by chance, but also by intention.
 This is a record of various and changeable occurrences, and of irresolute and, when it so befalls, contradictory ideas: whether I am different myself, or whether I take hold of my subjects in different circumstances and aspects.
 So, all in all, I may indeed contradict myself now and then; but truth, as Demades said, I do not contradict.
 (F 610)

 Given Montaigne’s expression of this conception of the self as a fragmented and ever-changing entity, it should come as no surprise that we find contradictions throughout the Essays.
 Indeed, one of the apparent contradictions in Montaigne’s thought concerns his view of the self.
 While on the one hand he expresses the conception of the self outlined in the passage above, in the very same essay - as if to illustrate the principle articulated above - he asserts that his self is unified by his judgment, which has remained essentially the same his entire life.
-Such apparent contradictions, in addition to Montaigne’s style and the structure that he gives his book, complicate the task of reading the Essays and have understandably led to diverse interpretations of its contents.
+Such apparent contradictions, in addition to Montaigne’s style and the structure that he gives his book, complicate the task of reading and have understandably led to diverse interpretations of its contents.

 The stated purposes of Montaigne’s essays are almost as diverse as their contents.
 In addition to the pursuit of self-knowledge, Montaigne also identifies the cultivation of his judgment and the presentation of a new ethical and philosophical figure to the reading public as fundamental goals of his project.
 There are two components to Montaigne’s pursuit of self-knowledge.
 The first is the attempt to understand the human condition in general.
 This involves reflecting on the beliefs, values, and behavior of human beings as represented both in literary, historical, and philosophical texts, and in his own experience.
 The second is to understand himself as a particular human being.
 This involves recording and reflecting upon his own idiosyncratic tastes, habits, and dispositions.
 Thus in the Essays one finds a great deal of historical and autobiographical content, some of which seems arbitrary and insignificant.
 Yet for Montaigne, there is no detail that is insignificant when it comes to understanding ourselves: “each particle, each occupation, of a man betrays and reveals him just as well as any other” (F 220).